BeckSM64/KenaAutosplitter/README.md

 - You may also want an extra Timer element that is set to Real Time to run concurrently with the Game Time Timer

 # Autosplitter
 The autosplitter is a work in progress.
 Right now, there is a file for autosplitting the Any% No PMI/VH category.
-You're welcome to try it, but it currently only works through the Taro's Tree split.
+The autosplitter currently assumes you have these splits:
+- Sprout
+- Dash
+- Mask Maker
+- Warrior
+- Bow
+- Hunter
+- Toshi
+- Meditate